aantron/ocaml.org/data/planet/camlcity/wasicaml-translate-ocaml-code-to-webassembly.md

   of FFI functions, and initially LLVM did not like this file, because it could not infer the types of the function pointers.
-The solution was <em>not</em> to generate WebAssembly for this single file but to leave it as LLVM IR (&quot;bitcode&quot;).
+The solution was <em>not</em> to generate WebAssembly for this single file but to leave it as LLVM IR ("bitcode").
 In this format function pointers can remain untyped, and the LLVM linker is smart enough to fix up the problem at link time, and to convert LLVM IR to WebAssembly when the types of the FFI functions are known.